InfiniteNoetikon/WP-Forms-And-Reports/README.md

 # WP-Forms-And-Reports
 WP-Forms-And-Reports, a WordPress Plugin

-### Install Instructions
+### Installation Instructions
-Follow the following 6 steps in order to set up the WP-Forms-and-Reports plugin.
+Follow the following 6 steps in order to install the WP-Forms-and-Reports plugin.
 1. Downlad the file: [WP-Forms-and-Reports.zip](https://github.com/InfiniteNoetikon/WP-Forms-And-Reports/blob/master/wp-forms-and-reports.zip?raw=true)
 2. Unzip the WP-Forms-and-Reports.zip file.
 3. Navigate to the wp-content/plugins/ folder for your WordPress site and put the unzipped folder inside.